noordahx/Scheduler/README.md

 Fri Dec 02 20:01:24 PST 2022
 Saving List Rooms object in Json format ...
 ```

+The first ~20 lines of eventlog are related to initialization of the program where 1 ListRooms class initializes and adds 4 different rooms (X100 - X400).
+For each room, StudyRoom class initializes and adds 9 TimeSlot objects to its timeslots ArrayList.
 </details>

 ### Phase 4: Task 3